-I write science fiction.
-Stories like social media-supernatural viruses getting injected into an innocent adolescent’s mind; cyborgs escaping their testing ground in Australia; an old man’s attempt to overcome his longtime wife’s death using her life-sized, speaking, mind-reading hologram; and, most notably, my two-novel story about peoples’ selfie, social media, and picture-taking infatuations causing an AI, run by a faceless corporation, to go rogue and begin purging the buildings, monuments, and people depicted in such photos, in order to balance Earth’s total carrying capacity for data storage.
-That last, long-winded spiel has culminated into Datapocalypse, along with its sequel, Deepfake.
-The short and sweet synopsis is: a story about love, too much data, and the end of the world.
-The what-ifs I wrangle with on a daily basis seem endless!
+Chris writes science and speculative fiction.
+Stories like social media-supernatural viruses getting injected into an unassuming adolescent’s mind; cyborgs escaping their testing ground in Australia; an old man’s attempt to overcome his longtime wife’s death using her life-sized, speaking, mind-reading hologram; and, most notably, his mini-series about peoples’ selfie, social media, and picture-taking infatuations causing an AI run by a faceless corporation to go rogue and begin purging the buildings, monuments, and people from pictures uploaded to the cloud in order to balance Earth’s total carrying capacity for data storage.
+That last, long-winded spiel has culminated into DATAPOCALYPSE, along with its sequel, DIGEPOCH.
+The short and sweet synopsis: a story about love, too much data, and the end of the world.
+The what-ifs he wrangles with on a daily basis seem endless!

 DATAPOCALYPSE was released in 2020.
 Two of his short stories, VIRALPOCALYPSE and SPARKS OF SELMA, can be found in published online journals.
 His short story, EYES OF EGO won the Norfolk Literary Prize at the Norfolk County Public Library in 2022.
 The manuscript for Datapocalypse’s sequel, Digepoch, is complete and is currently being queried for publishing.
 Advanced reader copies are available now!
 Contact Chris directly to obtain your ARC of Digepoch.
 Look out for his latest novel, Erasing Fibonacci (unrelated to Datapocalypse), also complete and being queried for publishing.